mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     Deal 4 damage to everything on your starting side of the battlefield and **Stun** them.

 name:     Blinding Snowstorm<br>
 text:     Deal 1 damage to all enemies in a 3x3 area.
-Those enemies can only move 1 space next turn.
-Repeat this effect at the start of your next turn.
+Enemies damaged by this can only move 1 space next turn.
+Repeat this effect at the start of your next turn.<br>
+behavior: Changed

 name:     Cryogenesis<br>
 text:     Deal 4 damage to an enemy minion.
 Draw a Vespyr minion.